MicrosoftDocs/mixed-reality/mixed-reality-docs/text-in-unity.md

 ## Recommended type size

 As you can expect, type sizes that we use on a PC or a tablet device (typically between 12–32pt) look quite small at a distance of 2 meters.
 It depends on the characteristics of each font, but in general the recommended minimum type size for legibility without stroke vibration is around 30pt, based on the scaling factor introduced above.
 If your app is supposed to be used at a closer distance, smaller type sizes could be used.
 For the font selection, Segoe UI (the default font for Windows) works well in most cases.
 However, avoid using light or semi light fonts for type sizes under 42pt since thin vertical strokes will vibrate and it will degrade the legibility.
 Modern fonts with enough stroke thickness work well.
 For example, Helvetica and Arial look gorgeous and are very legible in HoloLens with regular or bold weights.

+For the content displayed in the direct hand interaction range(45cm), minimum recommended font size is 0.4°-0.5° in visual angle.
+It is equivalent to the height of 0.3-0.4cm and 11pt in Unity Text.
+However, to secure comfortable legibility, the visual angle of 0.65°-0.8°(~0.6cm height) and 18pt in Unity Text is recommended.

 ![Recommended type size](images/hug-text-08-1000px.png)<br>
 *Type ramp example*